-- □ Description of the organisation of the company's internal audit and the main principles observed in the internal audit, such as the reporting principles (RECOMMENDATION 26) - □ Principles for related party transactions (RECOMMENDATION 27) - ☐ Main procedures relating to insider administration 1 - □ Name of the company's auditor - ☐ Remuneration paid for audit services - ☐ Fees paid to the auditor for services other than auditing services

-1 Transparency of insider holdings and insider trading promotes trust in the securities market.
+- Description of the organisation of the company's internal audit and the main principles observed in internal auditing, such as the reporting principles (RECOMMENDATION 26)\ - Principles for related party transactions (RECOMMENDATION 27)\ - Main procedures relating to insider administration - Name of the company's auditor - Remuneration paid for audit services - Fees paid to the auditor for services other than audit services - 17 Transparency of insider holdings and insider trading promotes trust in the securities market.
 Efficient insider administration in listed companies requires that insider administration is organised in a consistent and reliable manner.
 Obligations relating to insider administration are binding on listed companies, and the main insider administration procedures shall be reported in the CG Statement.

-NB!
-When the information relates to a specific recommendation and the information required thereunder, the company may also need to provide information on a possible departure from the recommendation and reasons for the departure.
+\NB!
+When the information relates to a specific recommendation and the information required thereunder, the company may also need to provide information on any departure from the recommendation and reasons for the departure.